CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 Please use `eduroam` or any of the `PHOENIX-NET-*` if you can!

 We are arranging support for connecting IoT devices the do not support WPA2-Enterprise.

+## Photos

+We'll be taking photos throughout the event.

+Please do ask permission when taking photos!

 ## Health and Safety